krisztian-hofstadter-tedor/web00-website-making-tutorials/README.md

 // keep in mind, you can connect your website to a custom domain easily

 05-web02-dowload-upload-files-to-repository
-// create a new repostitory for a simple one pager, multilingual website
+// create a new repository for a simple one pager, multilingual website

 06-web02-edit-source-code-in-github-account
 // amend the html source code of this repository in the github account